Chapter 115m

 Assess team capacity

 Self-hosting LiveKit requires WebRTC expertise, Kubernetes operations, and on-call coverage.
-If your team does not have this, start with Cloud or hybrid.
+If your team does not have this — and most teams do not — use Cloud or hybrid.

 3